Aquarium Planaria; Wiggly Detritus Worms, in Tank Water, on Glass

 What was the result?
 This resulted in a massive die off of the Detritus worms that quickly depleted the water of oxygen (which was already somewhat depleted due to the causes of the worm population explosion), as well as a sudden spike in ammonia, thus taking out the fish as well.

-The facts are, while Planaria can be dangerous to fish Detritus Worms are not and a population surge indicates other issues that are best addressed without medication use, NOT THE USE OF LEVAMISOL, "NO-PLANARIA", OR OTHER TREATMENT!!!
+The facts are, while Planaria MAY be dangerous to fish Detritus Worms are not and a population surge indicates other issues that are best addressed without medication use, NOT THE USE OF LEVAMISOL, "NO-PLANARIA", OR OTHER TREATMENT!!!

 The point is, the problem with this confusion of these two very different worms IS IMPORTANT since infestations of each of these different worms has very different implications for your aquarium, So Please Read On!